S Univ. Dormitory

 Spatial Renovation

-This study proposes a façade and interior renewal plan for the Graduate School of East-West Medical Science, with a focus on accessibility, courtyard connectivity, and environmental performance.
+This study proposes a façade and interior renewal plan, with a focus on accessibility, courtyard connectivity, and environmental performance.
 The building suffers from deteriorated exterior tiles, exposed equipment, outdated public areas, and level differences that weaken the connection between indoor spaces and the courtyard.

 The façade alternatives — Cross Louvers, Screen Louvers, and Horizontal Ribbon — respond to the school’s identity by expressing convergence and exchange while also improving shading performance and concealing exterior equipment.
 The interior strategy is distinguished by the addition of ramps and elevators for barrier-free access, the restructuring of low-level public spaces, the overcoming of courtyard level differences, and the conversion of underused upper-level space into an open rooftop garden.